Mediaeval Fields on Pinzarie Hill

 These old fields with their remains of sod dykes are a remnant of bygone days, a reminder of a long-lost way of life.

 Each time I walked up to see what birds were on Aird Loch, the old field boundaries and settlements on this stony hilltop between 130 and 180 metres jumped out at me.
-So much so that I endured the bitter east wind of January 1996 to sketch in the extent of the old field system on map *13.
+So much so that I endured the bitter east wind of January 1996 to sketch in the extent of the old field system on the map below.

 The modern field boundaries of largely straight and orderly drystone dykes were put in place during the Improvements not long before 1822, or at least, most of them, as a few were added up to 1853 and even two stretches after 1853.
 Some of these are now lying in ruins.
-This Improvement field system replaced an earlier layout of small irregular fields, marked on map *13 in red.
+This Improvement field system replaced an earlier layout of small irregular fields, marked on the map in red.
 Some of the new dykes were obviously built on the lines of the old dykes.
 The old dykes were robbed to construct the new.

 Some of the fields have been ploughed regularly in recent times and old stone dykes have been removed, but other fields are so full of stones and boulders and small rock outcrops that they show no signs of modern ploughing.
 It is in these fields that the pre-Improvement field system is best preserved.